Kerfinror, king of the sugar plum fairies, entertains the visiting brownies at a banquet

 He was surprised to find that Serena was as eager as ever to talk to him.
 Whilst Harfan laid the finest main courses of a raven’s head and ferret joint upon the table for King Kerfinror to approve, Serena began to question Boroden about the new homeland that he was making for the brownies.
 It dawned on him with disgust that as they talked she tried to steer the course of conversation to Novgorad’s riches.

 Feeling at odds with everyone in the room he became taciturn, sweeping his gaze around the elegant, laughing guests.
 Hëkitarka was half way around the table trying to attract the attention of two pretty maidens whilst their mother splashed her hands into his water basin.
-Fennec stood bored behind the chair of a vociferous lord waiting for him to take the drink that he held ready.
+Boredom apparent upon his countenance, Fennec stood behind the chair of a vociferous lord waiting for him to take the drink that he held ready.
 Harfan sharpened the carving knives, Caillie was pouring rose petal wine.
 Where were Aira and Gretchen?

 The main course of starling pie topped by a chestnut stuffed starling was left steaming on the high table whilst the most acrobatic young fairies in costumes of mermaid scales danced and cartwheeled.
-Klaufi Spadefoot entered with the second most decorative aspect of the meal; the desert.
-He was bewildered by the shimmering, whirling acrobats that appeared as from nowhere in front, behind and from every side.
+Klaufi Spadefoot entered with the second most decorative aspect of the meal; the dessert.
+He was bewildered by the shimmering, whirling acrobats that appeared as if from nowhere to dance around him.
 Bravely he tightened his grip on the serving dish on top of which rested the pride of King Kerfinror’s confectioner.
 It was a pastry castle with a moat of hot, viscous brandy sauce replete with almond blossom water lilies.
 Each turret was filled with a different kind of fruit with the windows, door, creepers and battlements formed from sweetmeats.

 ‘‘Ere’s your pudding, Majesties,’ Klaufi announced.